PDF417/pdf417-android/README.md

 This section will describe how you can subscribe to and handle processing events when using [RecognizerRunner](https://pdf417.github.io/pdf417-android/com/microblink/directApi/RecognizerRunner.html) or [RecognizerRunnerView](https://pdf417.github.io/pdf417-android/com/microblink/view/recognition/RecognizerRunnerView.html).
 Processing events, also known as _Metadata callbacks_ are purely intended for giving processing feedback on UI or to capture some debug information during development of your app using _PDF417.mobi_ SDK.
 For that reason, built-in activities and fragments do not support subscribing and handling of those events from third parties - they handle those events internally.
 If you need to handle those events by yourself, you need to use either [RecognizerRunnerView](#recognizerRunnerView) or [RecognizerRunner](#directAPI).

-Callbacks for all events are bundled together into [MetadataCallbacks class](https://pdf417.github.io/pdf417-android/com/microblink/metadata/MetadataCallbacks.html).
+Callbacks for all events are bundled together into the [MetadataCallbacks](https://pdf417.github.io/pdf417-android/com/microblink/metadata/MetadataCallbacks.html) object.
 Both [RecognizerRunner](https://pdf417.github.io/pdf417-android/com/microblink/directApi/RecognizerRunner.html#setMetadataCallbacks-com.microblink.metadata.MetadataCallbacks-) and [RecognizerRunnerView](https://pdf417.github.io/pdf417-android/com/microblink/view/recognition/RecognizerRunnerView.html#setMetadataCallbacks-com.microblink.metadata.MetadataCallbacks-) have methods which allow you to set all your callbacks.

 We suggest that you check for more information about available callbacks and events to which you can handle in the [javadoc for MetadataCallbacks class](https://pdf417.github.io/pdf417-android/com/microblink/metadata/MetadataCallbacks.html).

 ### <a name="processingEventsImportantNote"></a> Note about `setMetadataCallbacks` method

-Please note that both those methods need to pass information about available callbacks to the native code and for efficiency's reasons this is done at the time `setMetadataCallbacks` method is called and **not every time** when change occurs withing `MetadataCallbacks` object.
+Please note that both those methods need to pass information about available callbacks to the native code and for efficiency reasons this is done at the time `setMetadataCallbacks` method is called and **not every time** when change occurs within the `MetadataCallbacks` object.
 This means that if you, for example, set `QuadDetectionCallback` to `MetadataCallbacks` **after** you already called `setMetadataCallbacks` method, the `QuadDetectionCallback` will not be registered with the native code and you will not receive its events.

 Similarly, if you, for example, remove the `QuadDetectionCallback` from `MetadataCallbacks` object **after** you already called `setMetadataCallbacks` method, your app will crash with `NullPointerException` when our processing code attempts to invoke the method on removed callback (which is now set to `null`).
 We **deliberately** do not perform `null` check here because of two reasons: